How best to protect and organise your flavours

 According to discussions I’ve had with Capella, TFA, Flavorah and a flavorist (chemist), flavours are okay in the original plastic bottles for around 3 to 6 months.
 However, a number of variables come into play.
 Temperature, humidity, exposure to light and how often one opens the bottles.

-Most, including myself, have used flavours that are at least a year old, and I’ve noticed that whilst at times it’s subtle, the flavour can and will change.
-I have yet to determine with any certainty what flavour groups are affected most, but I can tell you I’ve noticed certain additives such as FA’s Oak Wood and TFA Koolada do suffer from the above variables.
-I’ve also experienced changes to fruits, such as mango and pineapple.
+Most, including myself, have used flavours that are a year old, and I’ve noticed that whilst at times it’s subtle, the flavours will change to some degree.
+I have yet to determine with any certainty what flavour groups are affected most, but I can tell you I’ve noticed a number of additives such as FA’s Oak Wood, TFA’s Sour, Koolada and AP do suffer from the above variables.
+I’ve also experienced changes to fruits and nuts, such as mango, pineapple, blackberry and coconuts.
 Dairy can suffer too.

 Glass not plastic

-So, if you plan to keep your flavours long-term, it’s best to transfer your concentrates to glass bottles, with glass droppers too.
-At the very least, consider glass for your most essential, favourite flavours.
+If you plan to keep your flavours long-term, it’s best to transfer your concentrates to glass bottles, with glass droppers too.
+At the very least, consider glass for your most essential favourite flavours.

 Glass is also preferable if you plan on storing your flavours in the fridge, and due to the reduction of natural breathing-leaking of plastic, flavours maintain their integrity better.